alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/5af0b72c-8fd8-4315-9533-af14eece72a7)

 > ****Analysis:**** The number of tracks released per year rose significantly in recent years, peaking at 402 in 2022.
 In 2023, the count dropped to 175.
-This seems unlikely if we follow the trend of te plot.
+This seems unlikely if we follow the trend of the plot.
 Thus, this inconsistency might be due to the dataset being compiled mid-year and the latter part was not recorded, affecting the data significantly.

 <br>

-*<strong>8. </strong> <ins>This time, does the number of tracks released per month follow any noticeable patterns?
+*<strong>8. </strong> <ins>Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?</ins>*

 *First, let's **analyze** this  data:*